 You might think that you need expert advice to evaluate the perfect guitar for you and to some extent that is true.
 However, you do not need to be an expert to check the quality and workmanship of your chosen guitar.

 Logic will be your friend and the things you need to look for include:

 Does the guitar feel solid and firm in your hands or does it feel flimsy to the touch?
 Are the joints put together well?
 You will also need to check the guitar neck by running your hands around it to see if the frets are sticking out.

 Hold the guitar straight and look through the length of the neck.
 You should be able to tell if there are any bends or twists.
-How about the tuning pegs, are there any misalignments?
-Check the distance between the fretboard and the strings.
+How about the tuning pegs, are there any misalignment?
+Check the distance between the fret board and the strings.
 The further away the strings are the more difficult it is to play.